rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 - A sky box to add visual interest and realism to the game world.
 - Support for importing GLTF models, expanding the range of assets available.

-Join us on this journey into the unknown and help shape the future of CyberGate!
+Join the journey into the unknown and help shape the future of CyberGate!
 [Join the Discord server][cybergate-dis] to participate in upcoming Phase 7.0!

 [cybergate-yt]: https://youtube.com/channel/UClrsOso3Xk2vBWqcsHC3Z4Q